Deep Neural Network Approximation Theory: Acknowledgments

-The authors are indebted to R.~G\"ul and W.~Ou for their careful proofreading of the paper, to the reviewers for their constructive and insightful comments, and to the handling editor for his helpful comments and for his patience.
+The authors are indebted to R.~G\"ul and W.~Ou for their careful proofreading of the paper, to E.~Riegler and the reviewers for their constructive and insightful comments, and to the handling editor, P.~Narayan, for his helpful comments and his patience.